-One of the five Winsor & Newton oil colour ranges, Artists' Oil Colour is renowned for its unrivalled purity, quality and reliability.
+One of the five Winsor & Newton oil paint ranges, Artists' Oil Colour is renowned for its unrivalled purity, quality and reliability.
 Using only the purest pigments with the most suitable drying oils, this range contains 80 single pigment colours, allowing cleaner, brighter mixes and infinite hues, with exceptional covering power and strong intensity of tint.

 Warning: Last items in stock!

 Excellent retention of brush and palette knife strokes is provided by Artists’ Oil Colour’s stiff, uniform consistency.

 Offering the widest spectrum of all Winsor & Newton Oil Paint colours, the Artists’ Oil Colour range comprises 119 colours in 37ml size tubes, 40 of which are also available in 200 ml tube sizes.

 Oil colour is produced by the combination of a pigment with a natural oil binder, such as linseed, walnut and poppy oils.
 This is then applied to a support such as canvas.
 The pigment fixes to the support upon dehydration and oxidation of the oil, forming a hard film on the surface.

 The following videos show different ways of cleaning oil colour paint brushes:

 Oil colour dries slowly, offering artists flexibility and time to make modifications.
 The slow drying properties of oil colour

 How long does Oil Colour take to dry?